ChrisKheng/ChrisKheng/README.md

 # Hey there!
 I'm Yau Dong <img src="./wave.gif" width="30px">
 ## About Me &nbsp;👨🏻‍💻
-🎓 &nbsp;I'm a final year Computer Science Undergraduate at the National University of Singapore.
+🎓 &nbsp;I'm a final year computer science undergraduate at the National University of Singapore.
 I specialise in parallel computing and database systems.\
 💻 &nbsp;I'm experienced in backend web development through internships and university assignments.
 Currently, I'm in a data engineering internship.\
 ❤️ &nbsp;My interest is parallel computing, cloud computing, and distributed systems.\
 🌱 &nbsp;I'm currently learning system design and big data frameworks such as Spark, HDFS, and Hive.